lock3r-network/lock3r.network/ReadMe.md

 ### Job Credits

-As mentioned in Job Interface, a job has a set amount of ```credits``` that they can award keepers with.
+As mentioned in Job Interface, a job has a set amount of ```credits``` that they can award lockers with.
 To receive ```credits``` you do not need to purchase KPR tokens, instead you need to provide KPR-WETH liquidity in Uniswap.
 This will give you an amount of credits equal to the amount of KPR tokens in the liquidity you provide.

 You can remove your liquidity at any time, so you do not have to keep buying new credits.
 Your liquidity provided is never reduced and as such you can remove it whenever you no longer would like a job to be executed.